TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Content-Type</summary>
-The `Content-Type` representation header is used to indicate the original media type of the resource (before any content encoding is applied for sending).
+The <code>Content-Type</code> representation header is used to indicate the original media type of the resource (before any content encoding is applied for sending).

 ### Recommendation
 > `Content-Type: text/html; charset=UTF-8`